Oaklands Catholic School: Buildings

-The school is made up of eight houses and consists of seven different blocks, separated into different subject groups.
+The school is made up of eight houses and consists of ten different blocks, each dedicated to an individual saint, often related to, or the patron of the different subjects being taught there.
 Three new blocks were developed (Music, Humanities, sixth form) during an extensive site improvement programme; each of these were built incorporating a Christian cross in different coloured bricks.
 In 2012, a major refurbishment of the Maths/Science blocks was also undertaken.

 Uniform

 The school uniform was redesigned for the September 2009 academic year; the expense of the uniform caused criticism.
 A press release was issued claiming that many of the facts published by newspaper articles were incorrect, and that due to the controversy, the school would start a cheaper uniform shop.